Our Review of Lead Lightning Marketing Funnel

-Pros: There is some decent training for the newbie marketer.
+The Good: There is some decent training for the newbie marketer.
 It's got a super-low buy-in of just $7.

-Cons: You encounter numerous upsells after you join.
+The Bad: You encounter numerous upsells after you join.
 You're not selling any tangible product.
 Your income with this system depends on you recruiting others.

-Our Recommendation: There are better marketing training programs out there that don't ask you to make an online income solely through member recruitment.
+The Bottom Line: There are better marketing training programs out there that don't ask you to make an online income solely through member recruitment.

 Can you really buy into a world-class marketing funnel for just $7?
 That’s what Lead Lightning promises you when you click on its sales page, including ready-to-go lead pages and emails, a contact management platform, and impressive 85% commissions on product sales.
 You also get swipe copy, sales banners, commission tracking, and free training.